Upper house: Parliamentary systems

 Even without a veto, an upper house may defeat legislation.
 Its opposition may give the lower chamber a chance to reconsider or even abandon a controversial measure.
 It can also delay a bill so that it does not fit within the legislative schedule, or until a general election produces a new lower house that no longer wishes to proceed with the bill.

 Nevertheless, some states have long retained powerful upper houses.
 For example, the consent of the upper house to legislation may be necessary (though, as noted above, this seldom extends to budgetary measures).
 Constitutional arrangements of states with powerful upper houses usually include a means to resolve situations where the two houses are at odds with each other.

-In recent times, Parliamentary systems have tended to weaken the powers of upper houses relative to their lower counterparts.
+In recent times, parliamentary systems have tended to weaken the powers of upper houses relative to their lower counterparts.
 Some upper houses have been fully abolished; others have had their powers reduced by constitutional or legislative amendments.
 Also, conventions often exist that the upper house ought not to obstruct the business of government for frivolous or merely partisan reasons.
 These conventions have tended to harden with a passage of time.

+Though usually constitutionally subordinate to the lower house regarding the enactment of primary legislation, upper houses in parliamentary systems may have greater power over the passage of secondary legislation: For example both the German Bundesrat and the British House of Lords have the capacity to fully veto delegated legislation.